Turing degree spectra of differentially closed fields: Noncomputable Differentially Closed Fields

-On the other hand, suppose that a degree $\bfd$ can enumerate the edge relation in a graph $\Htilde\cong H$.
+\comment{ Fix $G$, with domain $\omega$.
+For each node $n$ in $G$, we create five nodes in $H$: a node $x_n$ which is the actual node coding $n$, and four other nodes which form a copy of the complete graph $K_4$.
+We place an edge between $x_n$ and exactly one of the four nodes in this $K_4$, and the nodes in the $K_4$ will not be adjacent to any other nodes in $H$: they simply identify $x_n$ as a coding node.
+Next we consider each pair $m<n$.
+If there is an edge between $m$ and $n$ in $G$, then we place a path of length $6$ from $x_m$ to $x_n$ in $H$, adding five nodes, each adjacent to the next, plus edges from $x_m$ to the first and from the last to $x_n$.
+If there is no edge between $x_m$ and $x_n$ in $G$, then instead we place a path of length $9$ from $x_m$ to $x_n$ in $H$, by adding eight new nodes.
+In both cases, the nodes along the path (except $x_m$ and $x_n$) have valence $2$ in $H$: they are not adjacent to anything in $H$ except the preceding and succeeding nodes on their path.
+This defines $H$, and one quickly checks that $\spec{G}$ contains exactly those degrees which can enumerate copies of $H$. \comment{ On the other hand, suppose that a degree $\bfd$ can enumerate the edge relation in a graph $\Htilde\cong H$.
 We give a construction of a $\bfd$-computable graph $\Gtilde\cong G$, with domain $\omega$.
 With a $\bfd$-oracle, start enumerating $H$.
 Whenever we see a copy of $K_4$ enumerated, wait for one of its four nodes to become adjacent to some fifth node; then label that fifth node $x_n$ (starting with $x_0$ for the first copy of $K_4$, then $x_1$ for the next one we find, and so on).
 To decide whether there is an edge between $m$ and $n$ in $\Gtilde$, wait until this process has named nodes $x_m$ and $x_n$ in $\Htilde$, and then wait until the $\bfd$-oracle enumerates edges forming a path of length either $6$ or $9$ from $x_m$ to $x_n$.
 If this path has length $6$, then $m$ and $n$ are adjacent in $\Gtilde$, while, if the path has length $9$, they are not.
 To see that this $\Gtilde$ must be isomorphic to $G$, one simply checks that there are no copies of $K_4$ in $H$ except the ones which we added as tags for nodes $x_n$, and that all paths from any $x_m$ to any $x_n$ with $m<n$ which go through any other node $x_p$ must have length $\geq 12$.
 All this is clear from the construction of $H$, and so $\Gtilde$ is indeed a $\bfd$-computable copy of $G$.
 Thus every degree which can enumerate a copy of $H$ lies in the spectrum of $G$.